zamoose/Elbee-Elgee/README.markdown

 #### BuddyPress Support ####
 *Based in part on code provided by the [BuddyPress Template Pack plugin](http://wordpress.org/extend/plugins/bp-template-pack/)*

-Elbee Elgee supports basic use of the [BuddyPress](<http://buddypress.org>) social media framework out of the box.
-Once BuddyPress version 1.3 is released, I hope to increase this support dramatically.
-At the very least, the basic Activity, Registration, Member, Forum and Blogs templates are supported.
+Elbee Elgee supports use of the [BuddyPress](<http://buddypress.org>) social media framework out of the box.
+Support for BP has gotten better with further testing from willing end-users.
+If you have a bug that you run into while using BuddyPress, *please* let me know so that I can correct it.

-**Note:** This theme has preliminary support for using a BuddyPress activity stream as the front page, however, it is buggy and therefore disabled in the code for the time being.
-I hope to correct this as soon as BuddyPress 1.3 ships.

 #### Theme Options Page ####
 I have planned Elbee Elgee to be a flexible parent theme from the very early stages.
 One of the coolest features (in my opinion) is its ability to auto-load theme options from either the parent theme *or* child themes.
 This primarily takes place in `includes/functions/options.php` and allows for an arbitrary number of theme options to be set and configured by end users.